vindarel/languages-that-compile-to-python/README.md

   * [Pixie, a lightweight and native lisp built in RPython](#pixie-a-lightweight-and-native-lisp-built-in-rpython)

 <!-- tocstop -->

+# List of languages that compile to Python

 ## Dg - it's a Python !
 No, it's a Haskell !